Literacy Program

 Literacy Program Description

-QuickSmart Literacy intervention sessions are structured to include a number of short and focused activities aimed at improving a student’s speed of word recognition, reading fluency, and comprehension skills.
-Once the program is established, at least one lesson a week focuses on reading comprehension.
+The intervention sessions are structured to include a number of short and focused activities aimed at improving a student’s speed of word recognition and reading fluency.
+Once the program is established, at least one lesson a week also focuses on reading comprehension.

 Literacy Lesson Structure